cwimmer/project-cart/BOM.md

+Most components are listed from McMaster for convenience; feel free to substitute equivalent items from other suppliers.

 # Non-fasteners
 | Common Name | Part Name | Part Description | Part Number | Quantity |
 | ---- | --- | --- | --- | --- |